 Type the contents of the file in the text box.

-- Select the type of network settings to apply to the guest operating system.
+- On the Network page, select the type of network settings to apply to the guest operating system.

 vCenter Server configures all network interfaces from a DHCP server using default settings.